onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 law #1: accountability shall scale with consequentiality

 Thou shalt ... not ...
+"These are social contracts, components of a cultural package that can provide group-level benefits if their constraints are generally followed.
+Sometimes, such norms are positive (“thou shalt”), but, often, they take the form of “thou shalt nots.”
+Eight out of the Ten Commandments in the Bible (to take one classic example) are structured in the negative." - what is intelligence

 - make information open, coherent & integrated

 law #2: subsidiarity?